Free Your Mind Mental Health Society

 Free Your Mind Mental Health Society, or Free Your Mind, is a youth-led not-for-profit.
 It is based in Calgary, and it was founded with youth mental health in mind.
 One in five Canadian youths will experience a serious mental health struggle in any given year, and only a quarter of them will receive the help they need and deserve.
 Stigma prevents struggling youth from seeking help, and our founders are determined to change that.
 Free Your Mind draws on the power of real, young voices and amplifies them.
 We speak out about mental health through social media, blogging, and our community events.

-In June of 2019, the founders of Free Your Mind planned, organized, and completed Project Mindfulness, the mental health event that Jenny wanted to see.
+In June of 2019, the founders of Free Your Mind planned, organized, and completed Project Mindfulness, the mental health event that Victory wanted to see.
 Within two years, Free Your Mind evolved from a one-time project into a registered not-for-profit